-Whenever I cook, I’ve noticed loads of trimmings and peelings discard from the fruits or vegetables.
-There are still some excellent nutrients you can extract these minerals from by slow cooking in pretty low heat.
-Throwing them out seems to be a bit of a waste.
+Whenever I cook, I’ve noticed loads of trimmings and peelings discarded from the fruits or vegetables.
+There are still excellent nutrients, you can extract like minerals by slow cooking in as low heat as 40-degree centigrade, 120 Fahrenheit.
+Throwing them out seems like a bit of a waste.
 But there’s one way to save these by turning them into a beautiful vegetable broth for soups.

 Next time you have accumulated fruits and vegetables cut off, follow the recipe below to make this great zero-waste vegetable broth flavorful and nutritious.

 - 2 sprigs of thyme

 - Other herbs and spices based on your preference.